How many students get a job in tech

 of all enrolled students

-(2 students (Evgeniia Sh., Dmitrii Z.) had already worked in IT and are not included in the statistics)
+(2 students (Evgeniia Sh., Dmitrii Z.) had already worked in tech and are not included in the statistics)

 11 students are employed.